With long, balmy days ahead, it's time to bring back the Guilty Pleasure Playlist. (See the links below for previous lists of Guilty Pleasure songs.)

 Like-No-Other, The Guilty Pleasure Playlist 4:

 1. Venus In Furs - The Velvet Underground, written by Lou Reed: Can you imagine me liking a song that includes the sexual themes of S&M ... dominance, bondage and submission?
 I don't even what to know what I don't know about the subject, but I absolutely adore Lou Reed and this song.
 It's sincere, vulnerable and heartbreaking.
 Everyone from every walk of life wants to feel valued and accepted.
 When a human being feels broken or rejected, you feel empathy.
 People are complicated, and pain is pain.
 Plus, it's not everyday you hear a viola (played by John Cale) and an ostrich guitar (played by Lou Reed) in a Rock & Roll song.
 And hey, a woman drummer!
-The Velvet Underground didn't sell many records, but they were very influential on musicians who followed them.
+The Velvet Underground didn't sell many records, but they were huge influences on musicians who followed them.
 When you think about when this record came out (1967), you can appreciate just how special this band was.
-They were a R&R band who addressed adult themes.
+A R&R band who addressed adult themes.

 4. Time Of The Season - The Zombies - I love the Jazz influence in this song and it reminds me of childhood spent at home listening to music on my father's stereo in our living room.
 How melodic is Collin Blumstone's airy, high tenor voice?
 You might know another song by the Zombies, She's Not There, which is currently used in ads on American television.
 You will always recognize their smooth sound.
 Where does the hippy-dippy time go?